Human Resources Policies

 - Arrangements for Contracting

-Approval by the Dean or senior executive (budget executive) of the employing college or unit is required prior to making commitments to pay for relocation expenses.
-Management should consult with their human resources and financial representatives (financial officer) when considering reimbursement of relocation expenses in consideration of the total compensation package.
-The maximum allowable payments and/or reimbursements are outlined below; individual colleges and units may authorize full or partial reimbursement up to the maximum allowable indicated in this policy.
-Authorized relocation expenses should be documented within the employment offer letter, clearly noting any maximum allowable amounts by category as shown in the chart below.
+Approval by the Dean or senior executive (budget executive) of the hiring unit is required prior to making commitments to pay for relocation expenses.
+Management should consult with representatives from their unit human resources and financial office prior to offering payment of relocation expenses in consideration of the total compensation package.
+Individual colleges and units may authorize full or partial payments for relocation expenses up to the maximum allowable relocation payment.
+The maximum payment allowable is as follows:

 Relocation costs that will be covered by government contracts, or other funding that has additional requirements for reimbursement, must follow the guidelines of those contracts and/or funding sources.
-The maximum allowable expense payments shown below, and required approvals, will still apply; however, documentation of expenses (receipts) and/or further delineation of costs by specific category may be implemented to comply with additional contract/funding requirements.
+The maximum allowable expense payments and required approvals, will still apply; however, documentation of expenses (receipts) and/or further delineation of costs must be implemented to comply with additional contract/funding requirements.

-Relocation payments and/or reimbursements will be taxed in accordance with IRS guidelines; however, any lump sum payments provided for expenses not requiring receipts will be taxed as regular income.
-Any requests for exceptions to this policy must be made in writing and will require the approval of the Sr. Vice President for Finance and Business or Executive Vice President and Provost or their designees.
+Any requests for exceptions to this policy will be considered on a case-by-case basis.
+Requests must be made in writing and will require the approval of the Sr. Vice President for Finance and Business or Executive Vice President and Provost or their designees.